Exchange-traded fund: History

+It is a frequent topic in the financial press that ETFs have a quick growth.
+These popular funds, with assets more than doubling each year since 1995 (as of 2001), have been warmly embraced by most advocates of low–cost index funds.
+Vanguard is the leading advocate of index funds.

 Barclays, in conjunction with MSCI and Funds Distributor Inc., entered the market in 1996 with World Equity Benchmark Shares (WEBS), which became iShares MSCI Index Fund Shares.
 WEBS originally tracked 17 MSCI country indices managed by the funds' index provider, Morgan Stanley.
 WEBS were particularly innovative because they gave casual investors easy access to foreign markets.
 While SPDRs were organized as unit investment trusts, WEBS were set up as a mutual fund, the first of their kind.